janexner/adobeio-authentication-java-sample/README.md

 You can use Charles (or another proxy) to debug traffic between the app and Adobe IO.

 Make sure you set the `PROXY_HOST` and `PROXY_PORT` constants correctly.
-The actual choice of using a proxy or not happens when you create the `httpClient` on line 24.
+The actual choice of using a proxy or not happens when you create the `httpClient` on line 75 of the `AppTest` class.
 Just use the HttpClientBuilder of your choice.

 ## Notes